samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

-# Lab7.
+# Lab 7.
 Consumption of your Model within an Application

 ## Introduction